Send the link below via email or IMCopy

 flexible, malleable & ductile

-are able to move around and not locked into place.
+because the cations in the sea of electrons are able to move around and not locked into place.

 Delocalized electrons - free to move around between the stable cations